 Every time you take a bike within an access period, you need to get a new cycle release code.
 Insert the same payment card and another 5-digit code is issued.
 You need to wait at least 5 minutes between docking a bike and hiring another one.

-Via a smartphone app
+Via a the Santander cycle hire app

 Using the app does not reserve a bike.
 You still only have 10 minutes to use the release code, so make sure you’re near the docking station when you use it.